ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Welcome to the weekly tips in the Azure cloud world! - <a href="https://medium.com/@jiadong-chen/welcome-to-the-weekly-tips-in-the-azure-cloud-world-e7ac4d2886ff" target="_blank" rel="noopener noreferrer">link</a></h3>
+The challenge presented by Secrets in declarative configuration - <a href="https://medium.com/itnext/the-challenge-presented-by-secrets-in-declarative-configuration-193a4d12b08e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jiadong Chen`**
+✍️ **posted by `Brian Grant`**

-<blockquote>Discover the Azure Landing Zones Policy Refresh for improved security and AI readiness, advanced alerting strategies for robust monitoring…</blockquote>
+<blockquote>What drives the complexity around the handling of secrets in declarative configuration and what approaches are recommended.</blockquote>

 <h3>5.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>